Pachacuti’s getaway spot in the Andes- he’d be shocked with all the traffic these days arriving at South America’s #1 tourist destination

 If you’re interested in doing the Inca Trail yourself here is a good webpage to start with.
 It has a comprehensive list of dozens of trekking outfits keen to get your business; the site also highlights the main five or six.
 As I mentioned before, I went with SAS Travel and was 100% impressed with the service their people provided.

 The typical 2012 cost is in the US$580. range.
 You may have to add on the park entrance fees- currently in the $95. range- if it is not included in your trekking company’s package.
-There is an additional fee is you want a porter to carry the bulk of the stuff you’ll be bringing.
+There is an additional fee if you want a porter to carry the bulk of the stuff you’ll be bringing.
 It is a worthwhile add-on since it leaves you with perhaps ten pounds (4.5 kg) on your back- your camera, some snacks and water, your rain jacket and pants, and a few other items you might need during the day.
 The porters are local subsistence farmers who use this job to get some hard cash.
 They earn about $15. a day.

 Remember, if you want to do the three-night/four-day classic Inca Trail trek, you need to book months in advance.
 It is mid-April as I write this and SAS Travel is already fully booked until the beginning of September!
 Each company is allocated a certain number of places on the trail and once they fill those up, that’s it.